 When it comes to beauty secrets, old is gold, especially when they have been passed down through generations.
 Our grandmothers and mothers are experts and often resort to their kitchen cabinets to whip up concoctions when it comes to skin care.
 They will always opt for home remedies and natural therapies to enhance the appearance of their skin.
 But even if they're considered ancient to us, they are still the most efficient and finest approach to get the job done.

 The mighty Himalayas, lush Indian woods, and deep blue Indian oceans are home to a diverse range of natural ingredients that could work magic on your skin.
-Ancient beauty secrets are harmful, chemical-free, skin friendly, organic, economical, and simple.
+Ancient beauty secrets are not harmful, chemical-free, skin friendly, organic, economical, and simple.

 Here are 5 Skincare Secret Ingredients from the Ancient Indians that you can still use today!
 We also have our founder, Nicky Lamba, sharing some quick homemade DIY masks you can try.